gilenta/jspsych-voice-recorder/README.md

 It is based on https://github.com/mattdiamond/Recorderjs and https://github.com/cwilso/AudioRecorder for recording to .wav format and https://github.com/Audior/Recordmp3js for converting the files to mp3.

-In order for the plugin to work, the main experiment file needs to contain a request to access the user's microphone (example included).
+In order for the plugin to work, the main experiment file needs to contain a request to access the user's microphone (see recorder_demo.html).
 The experiment will only start once the audio stream has been initiated.

 The plugin itself is in jspsych-master/custom-plugins.